1. How is the convention site chosen?

-Stage 2 review takes place face to face, typically in Urbana, and has historically included all panel submissions and workshops.
+Stage 2 review typically takes place face to face and has historically included all panel submissions and workshops.
 At stage 2 review, proposals that have been accepted in stage 1 are also combined into panels.

 18. What’s the acceptance rate?

 19. How does NCTE staff help?